 - Network with leading scholars in their discipline

 - Obtain feedback on specific research projects and funding applications through several meetings throughout the two-day period

 - Host a guest speaker colloquium in their department for the leading scholar

 Those women interested in hosting a leading scholar through the ADVANCE Distinguished Scholars Program are asked to submit a one-page application to the ADVANCE Managing Director (Christiane Spitzmueller, email@example.com) detailing who they intend to invite, the time frame for the visit, and the overlap between the distinguished scholar’s research and their own.
-Funded applications will provide for travel funds (hotel and airfare) and an honorarium for the distinguished scholar.
-Deadline for submission of applications for the first round of the ADVANCE Distinguished Scholars Program is March 30, 2017 by 5:00pm, for visits to occur during the 2017 spring or fall semesters.
-Support logistics for the distinguished scholars’ visits will be provided through the UH Center for ADVANCING Faculty Success.
-The distinguished scholars’ colloquium presentations will be open to faculty, graduate students and post-doctoral fellows across campus and will be advertised through ADVANCE.
+Funded applications will provide travel funds (hotel and airfare) and an honorarium for the distinguished scholar.
+Deadline for submission of applications for the first round of the ADVANCE Distinguished Scholars Program is March 30, 2017 by 5:00 pm (for visits planned to occur during the 2017 spring or fall semesters).
+Support logistics for the distinguished scholars’ visits will be provided through the Center for ADVANCING UH Faculty Success.
+The distinguished scholars’ colloquium presentations will be open to all faculty, graduate students, and post-doctoral fellows across campus and will be advertised through the ADVANCE Center.

 - Activities to support women faculty research goals